willyvaessen/100DaysofCode/README.md

 I didn't like the way it ended up, so I chose to allow the profile wrapper to become wider on larger screens.
 I will need to do some cleaning up in my stylesheet though.

+## 16 August 2023

+Today there wasn't much time for coding.
+I brought a visit to the Efteling theme park today.
+Made a tiny start with marked.js to convert markdown to html, in order to enable easy maintenance on the website content.
+It looks promising, but there's a lot to learn about that.